amanirmk/polyvibe/index.md

 We're almost done!
 Assuming your app works as intented when hosted locally, it's now time to put it on Heroku.

-You'll need to install [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and log in / make an account.
+You'll need to install [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) and log in or make an account.

-Next, cd into the folder where you wrote your app and [create it on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#deploy-the-app)
+Next, `cd` into the folder where you wrote your app and [create it on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#deploy-the-app)
 ```shell
 $ heroku create <name>
 $ git push heroku HEAD:master